UFC WELCOMES ANKER AS ITS OFFICIAL CHARGING PARTNER IN THE MIDDLE EAST AND AFRICA

-(MENAFN- mslgroup) UFC®, the world’s premier mixed martial arts organisation, and Anker, the world’s number one mobile charging brand, today announced a new partnership, naming the cutting-edge technology brand as the “Official Charging Partner of UFC” in the Middle East and Africa (MEA) region.
+(MENAFN- Golin Mena) 5 May 2024 – Jeddah, KSA – UFC®, the world’s premier mixed martial arts organisation, and Anker, the world’s number one mobile charging brand, today announced a new partnership, naming the cutting-edge technology brand as the “Official Charging Partner of UFC” in the Middle East and Africa (MEA) region.

 Anker's pioneering power delivery systems, renowned for their speed and reliability, align perfectly with UFC's dynamic world of mixed martial arts.
 This partnership is a celebration of the shared ethos between the two brands: a relentless pursuit of speed, power, and exceptional performance.